-So you’ve decided to run promotions at your liquor store — but then what?
+So you have decided to run promotions at your liquor store — but then what?

 Should you highlight your bestsellers, bundle bottles together, launch a loyalty program, or try something else entirely?
-And importantly, how do you promote products while staying compliant with shifting alcohol marketing regulations?
+And importantly, how do you promote products while staying compliant with alcohol marketing regulations that vary by state?

 What works for one liquor store might not work for the one down the block — and that’s okay.
 Every store has its own customers, priorities, and inventory, so promotion strategies need to fit your unique situation.